dangrossman/daterangepicker/README.md

-# Date Range Picker for Bootstrap
+# Date Range Picker for Bootstrap based on Dan Grossman's awesome [daterangepicker](https://github.com/dangrossman/bootstrap-daterangepicker)

+The biggest difference is in how the plugin behaves when the new date range is selected but the user clicks outside the calendar modal window.
+The original daterangepicker will execute the callback function as if the user clicked 'Apply' button.
+This plugin will not execute the callback.

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)